-- The death lump sum benefit will be exempt if: - The death benefit is paid in terms of the Compensation for Occupational Injuries and Diseases Act; - The employer must pay this amount; - A maximum amount of R300 000 will be exempt.

-12.7 EMPLOYER-OWNED INSURANCE POLICIES

-Paragraphs 2(e), 2(k) and 12C of the Seventh Schedule Paragraph 2(4) of the Fourth Schedule Sections 10(1)(gH) and 10(1)(gI)

-- Employers enter into insurance policies arrangements for the benefit of employees or directors, or for their dependants and nominees. - These policies make payment upon the death, disability or severe illness of an employee of such employer. - The employer incurs premiums in respect of a policy of insurance that relates to the death, disability or severe illness of employees for the direct or indirect benefit of those employees. - Employers are entitled to a premium deduction in respect of such policy. - However the payment of these insurance premiums shall give rise to a simultaneous fringe benefit inclusion for employees. - Where the employer is the named beneficiary and has an arrangement with employee to pay over the proceeds to the employees, the tax treatment should be the same as for payments made directly by the insurer to the employee. - The fringe benefit will arise on a monthly basis in respect of employerowned insurance policies for the direct and indirect benefit of employees. - Lump sum payments accruing on or after 1 March 2012 in respect of policy of insurance are exempt from income tax in terms of section 10(1)(gH) - - If the policy relates to death, disablement or severe illness of an employee or director, or former employee or director of the person that is a policy holder; and - No amount of premiums payable for that policy was tax deductible with effect from 1 March 2012 from the income of the policy holder (employer). - Section 10(1)(gl) exempts any lump sum payment received or accrued in respect of policy of insurance relating to death, disablement, illness or unemployment of the person who is a policy holder or an employee of a policy holder in respect of that policy of insurance to an extent that the benefits from that policy are paid as a result of death, disablement, illness or unemployment, with effect from 1 March 2015.

-- The taxable fringe benefit must reflect under the income source code 3801 on the IRP5/IT3(a) certificate. - The lump sum proceeds in respect of the employer-owned insurance policies must reflect under the income source code 3908 on the IRP5/IT3(a) certificate where the premiums were included as a fringe benefit and the lump sum is not taxable. - The lump sum proceeds in respect of the employer-owned insurance policies that should be taxable must reflect under the income source code 3907 on the IRP5/IT3(a) certificate.

-NOTE: An employer is required to apply for a tax directive where any lump sum amount in respect of the employer-owned policy proceeds is payable to an employee.
+Application form • An IRP3(a) application form must be submitted in respect of the above.
+IRP5/IT3(a) details The tax portion according to the relevant tax directive reflect as follows: Under code 4115 if the lump sum payment reflects under code 3922 on the IRP5/IT3(a) with effect from 2012 year of assessment.
+Exemption The death lump sum benefit will be exempt if: The death benefit is paid in terms of the Compensation for Occupational Injuries and Diseases Act; The employer must pay this amount; A maximum amount of R300 000 will be exempt.
+12.7 EMPLOYER-OV WNED INSURANCE POLICIES Reference to the Act Paragraphs 2(e), 2(k) and 12C of the Seventh Schedule Paragraph 2(4) of the Fourth Schedule Sections 10(1)(gH) and 10(1)(gI) Meaning Employers enter into insurance policies arrangements for the benefit of employees or directors, or for their dependants and nominees.
+These policies make payment upon the death, disability or severe illness of an employee of such employer.
+Employer incurs premiums in respect of a policy of insurance that relates to the death, disability or severe illness of employees for direct or indirect benefit of those employees.
+Employers are entitled to a premium deduction in respect of such policy.
+However the payment of these insurance premiums shall give rise to a simultaneous fringe benefit inclusion for employees.
+Where the employer is the named beneficiary and has an arrangement with employee to pay over the proceeds to the employees, the tax treatment should be the same as for payments made directly by the insurer to the employee.
+The fringe benefit will arise on a monthly basis in respect of policy of insurance policies for the direct and indirect benefit of employees.
+Lump sum payments accruing on or after 1 March 2012 in respect of policy of insurance are exempt from income tax in terms of section 10(1)(gH) - If the policy relates to death, disablement or severe illness of an employee or director, or former employee or director of the person that is a policy holder; and No amount of premiums payable for that policy was tax deductible with effect from 1 March 2012 from the income of the policy holder (employer).
+Section 10(1)(gI) exempts any lump sum payment received or accrued in respect of policy of insurance relating to death, disablement, illness or unemployment of the person who is a policy holder or an employee of a policy are paid as a result of death, disablement, illness or unemployment, with effect from 1 March 2015.
+IRP5/IT3(a) details Taxable fringe benefit reflect under income source code 3801 on IRP5/IT3(a) certificate.
+The lump sum proceeds in respect of the employer-owned insurance policies must be reflected under the income source code 3908 on the IRP5/IT3(a) certificate where the premiums were included as a fringe benefit and the lump sum is not taxable.
+The lump sum proceeds in respect of the employer-owned insurance policies that should be taxable must be reflected under the income source code 3907 on the IRP5/IT3(a) certificate.
+Application form An employer is required to apply for a tax directive where any lump sum amount in respect of the employer-owned policy proceeds is payable to an employee.